KarolaRaid/koerailm-weather-app/README.md

 ```
 _______________________________________________________________________________________________________________________
 ## Credits
-This project was developed by Karola Raid with some smaller contributions from Alvar Lillemägi and Rauno Pole.
+This project was developed by Karola Raid.